Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Data and Research Setting

 \section{Data and Research Setting}

-For the purposes of our research we have acquired and analyzed data from both of the aforementioned contact centers, namely, chat and messaging systems.
-The data was provided by LivePerson Inc., a company that builds computational infrastructures for the contact-center industry.
-As mentioned above, the differences in the way chat and messaging contact centers operate and in the way people use them have an impact on information uncertainty.
-Therefore, both environments will be used for this research.
-The description of the two systems and their data is given in the following two subsections.
+For the purposes of our research, we have acquired and analyzed data from both of the aforementioned contact centers, namely, one write-in-queue and one no-write-in-queue.
+The data was provided by LivePerson Inc., which builds computational infrastructures for the contact-center industry.
+As mentioned above, differences in the way these contact centers operate and in the way people use them have an impact on information uncertainty.
+For clarity, we show example conversations in Appendix \ref{app:chat_examples} for each scenario of conversation dynamics---served, Kab, and Sab---in both types of systems, and denote graphically the timing of customer and agent message dynamics.